 That leaves the intelligence factor as the main descriptor that separates an AGV from an MGV.
 Intelligent AGV systems offer programming opportunities to follow a set path, stop and start at work cells, and position product to predetermined heights for the technician to work ergonomically.
 An AGV system injects safety and efficiency into any operation.

-An MGV also offers efficiency and safety into your factory or plant with the same safety precautions such as audible alarms, flashing lights, and motion sensors.
-The difference from an AGV to an MGV is that an MGV does not drive itself through the line.
+An MGV also offers efficiency and safety in your factory or plant with the same safety precautions, such as audible alarms, flashing lights, and motion sensors.
+The difference between an AGV to an MGV is that an MGV does not drive itself through the line.
 An operator controls the MGVs movements via a hand-held controller either remotely or wired to the manually guided vehicle.

 Either an AGV or an MGV can be fitted with multi-directional steering.
-Froward/backward, side-to-side, diagonal, and zero-point turning are all available to both models of guided vehicles.
+Forward/backward, side-to-side, diagonal, and zero-point turning are all available to both models of guided vehicles.

 Convert my MGV to an AGV

 Adaptable to accommodate production growth, the manually guided vehicle can be upgraded into an automatic guided vehicle without significant infrastructure change or investment.
 Once an MGV is employed, new tech can be integrated, and the MGV becomes an AGV.

 Do AGVs and MGVs perform the same work?